Zhejiang: Politics

-The politics of Zhejiang is structured in a dual party-government system like all other governing institutions in Mainland China.
+The politics of Zhejiang is structured in a dual party-government system like all other governing institutions in mainland China.
 The Governor of Zhejiang is the highest-ranking official in the People's Government of Zhejiang.
-However, in the province's dual party-government governing system, the Governor is subordinate to the Zhejiang Chinese Communist Party (CCP) Provincial Committee Secretary, colloquially termed the "Zhejiang CCP Party Chief."
+However, in the province's dual party-government governing system, the Governor is subordinate to the secretary of the Zhejiang Provincial Committee of the Chinese Communist Party.

-Several political figures who served as Zhejiang's top political office of Communist Party Secretary have played key roles in various events in PRC history.
+Several political figures who served as Zhejiang's top political office of Party Secretary have played key roles in various events in PRC history.
 Tan Zhenlin (term 1949–1952), the inaugural Party Secretary, was one of the leading voices against Mao's Cultural Revolution during the so-called February Countercurrent of 1967.
 Jiang Hua (term 1956–1968), was the "chief justice" on the Special Court in the case against the Gang of Four in 1980.
 Three provincial Party Secretaries since the 1990s have gone onto prominence at the national level.
 They include CPC General Secretary and President Xi Jinping (term 2002–2007), National People's Congress Chairman and former Vice-Premier Zhang Dejiang (term 1998–2002), and Zhao Hongzhu (term 2007–2012), the Deputy Secretary of the Central Commission for Discipline Inspection, China's top anti-corruption body.
 Of Zhejiang's fourteen Party Secretaries since 1949, none were native to the province.

 Zhejiang was home to Chiang Kai-shek and many high-ranking officials in the Kuomintang, who fled to Taiwan in 1949 after losing the Civil War.